cw417/whisky-journal/README.md

 ### Inventory System

 - `addinv` - add item to invenory
+- `reminv` - remove or decrement inventory total for an item
 - `printinv` - print inventory
 - `printinvcount` - print inventory, sorted by count